mathjax/MathJax-docs/input/tex/extensions.rst

 would set the padding for ``\colorbox`` to be 5 pixels.

-See the :ref:`configuration` section for details about the options for each of the extensions below.
+See the :ref:`configuring-mathjax` section for details about how to configure MathJax in general, and :ref:`tex-extension-options` for the options for individual extensions.

 For extensions that are not loaded explicitly but may be loaded via the `autoload` package or the ``\require`` macro, you can't include